-This intimate, musical, and participatory service features a deeper dive into the Shabbat morning prayers.
+This bi-monthly intimate, musical, and participatory service features a deeper dive into the Shabbat morning prayers.
 Using Mishkan T’filah as our guide, we will explore different modes of prayer, using both traditional and new music, readings, and prayer practices.
 Each service will offer the opportunity for Torah study.
 Join with an open, supportive community to “unplug,” reflect, learn and find new meaning in tradition.
 Our Central clergy will lead this service in rotation.
 All are welcome.

 Two months ago, I attended my first Mishkan service and was immediately drawn to the warm and intimate setting that the clergy and the members (many of whom are regulars) have created.
 The service has a beautiful cadence that gives me the opportunity to pray, to reflect, and to study Torah in a thoughtful and sometimes spirited discussion.
 Mishkan has become a very special part of my week, a way to worship with clergy members that I didn’t know well and who give so much of themselves every Saturday morning to making the service a deeply personal experience.
 I would recommend grabbing a Starbucks on Lex and attending a service that will give you a greater appreciation of Judaism and Central. – Lee Stettner

 What a wonderful way to begin a Saturday – sitting in a semi-circle with Central friends (some new, some old), hearing such prayerful music, parsing a Torah portion together, and being in such close contact with our own spiritual leaders – sheer bliss!
 And for new and wait-list members who are looking for a way to feel at home at Central, it’s a perfect way to meet people and get to know our clergy.
 Saturday morning doesn’t replace Friday night services for me, it just adds additional joy to my life. – Audrey Zucker